THS-International/website/src/markdown-pages/faq.md

           Your Buddy will get in contact with you a few weeks before the Reception!
         title: When do I get my Buddy?
       - description: >-
-          We do not have any planned payment desk days, but stay tuned in the Facebook group to see if there are any announced days.
-        title: >-
-          I don’t arrive on an Arrival Day.
-Where can I pay for my events that have a fee?
-      - description: >-
           Usually one or two days before the event you will receive an e-mail from us.
 This one is sent to the e-mail address you used in our signup